Alejogb1/job-board/blog-data/why-is-the-experimental-attribute-missing-from-keras-optimizers.md

 id: "why-is-the-experimental-attribute-missing-from-keras-optimizers"
 ---

-Alright, let’s address this question about the absence of an ‘experimental’ attribute in Keras optimizers.
+, let’s address this question about the absence of an ‘experimental’ attribute in Keras optimizers.
 It's a point that’s come up a few times in my own work, and I understand the curiosity it sparks.
 After all, we often see such labels in other parts of the TensorFlow ecosystem, indicating features under active development or with a higher chance of API changes.

 To really understand why this specific attribute isn't present in Keras optimizers, we need to consider how Keras and TensorFlow (and, now, JAX and PyTorch) are designed for experimentation, and where that experimentation lives in the framework.
 It's not so much about a lack of experimental features in optimizers themselves, but rather the way that Keras manages their inclusion and evolution.
 This is a subtle but crucial distinction.